 COVID-19 isn't affecting all communities equally.
-We've partnered with the Antiracist Research & Policy Center to collect the most complete racial data anywhere in the COVID Racial Data Tracker.
+We've partnered with the Boston University Center for Antiracist Research to collect the most complete racial data anywhere in the COVID Racial Data Tracker.

-We're tracking racial and ethnic data from every state that reports it—and pushing those that don't to start.
-Together with the Antiracist Research & Policy Center, we're analyzing this data to uncover the true impact of the outbreak on vulnerable communities.See the racial data tracker
+We’re tracking racial and ethnic data from every state that reports it—and pushing those that don’t to start.
+Together with the BU Center for Antiracist Research, we’re analyzing this data to uncover the true impact of the outbreak on vulnerable communities.See the racial data tracker

 Our data powers crucial reporting and research.
 Here are just a few of the organizations that rely on our dataset.